Dibyendu-Dhauri/Dibyendu-Dhauri/README.md

 # Hi 👋, I'm Dibyendu!
 A passionate **FullStack developer**

-I am a Final Year ECE Undergraduate who is passionate about creating software that is scalable and solves complex problems.
+Who is passionate about creating software that is scalable and solves complex problems.
 I have learned Full Stack Development(MERN) and love to create web apps.

 ## 🔗 Social